Murder of Farah Fratta

 1994 contract killing of a woman in Texas, U.S.

-On November 9, 1994, 33-year-old Farah Fratta (August 5, 1961 – November 9, 1994) was gunned down at her home in Atascocita, Texas.
+On November 9, 1994, 33-year-old Farah Fratta (August 5, 1961 – November 9, 1994) was gunned down at her home in Atascocita, Texas, United States.
 Investigations revealed that Robert Alan Fratta (February 22, 1957 – January 10, 2023), a police officer and the estranged husband of Farah, had hired two men to kill her, for which the motive was related to the unresolved divorce between the couple and the fight for custody of their children.

 Fratta's neighbor, Joseph Andrew Prystash (September 5, 1956 – June 17, 2025), acted as the middleman and was recruited by Fratta to plan the murder.
 The hired gunman, Howard Paul Guidry (born April 15, 1976), was recruited by Prystash to carry out the murder itself.
 The case remained unsolved for months before Guidry was arrested for an unrelated bank robbery case and was linked to the murder.
 His arrest also led to the arrests of Fratta and Prystash.

 All three conspirators were found guilty of capital murder and were sentenced to death in separate trials.
 Fratta, who denied masterminding his wife's murder and maintained his innocence, was executed by lethal injection on January 10, 2023, after his appeals failed.
 Prystash died in 2025 before his execution could be carried out.
 Guidry remains on death row at the Allan B. Polunsky Unit.